-At the age of 32, Jamel is a five-year pro.
-A contender at 130 pounds, he moved down in weight in his last fight after competing at 135 pounds for the first five years of his career.
+At the age of 33, Jamel is a six-year pro.
+A contender at 130 pounds – ranked No. 10 by the IBF – he moved down in weight in 2018 after competing at 135 pounds for the first five years of his career.
 He was an amateur standout before his debut – Jamel was the captain of the 2012 U.S. Olympic team and competed in London at 141 pounds.

-He is also a former U.S. Marine – he served nine years in the Marine Corps, with two tours in Iraq.
+He is also a former U.S. Marine – he served nine years in the Marine Corps which included two tours of duty in Iraq.

 “I watch videos of my opponent every night.
-I’m an old-school student of the game, I do believe in tape study.
-I give him credit, he has a decent record.
+I’m an old-school student of the game – I do believe in tape study.
 I respect and give anybody credit who steps in the ring.
-But you know my resume and the people I fought – a lot tougher guys.
-And I’m training with one of the best in the world, pound-for-pound, Terence Crawford.
+And I’m training with one of the best in the world pound-for-pound, Terence Crawford.”

 “I’m just excited and I’m grateful to be where I’m at.
 I’m loving my new team on the boxing side, and my new team here with Top Rank.
 They see my vision in wanting to push the military brand a lot more.